 Building on the Transylvanian Count role he first portrayed in Hammer’s 1958 "Horror of Dracula," Christopher Lee is a vampire of few words.
-Lee uses his transfixing stare and perfect hair to hypnotize his subjects, whose numbers inevitably grow after he is revived from death by the blood of a priest which melts through the ice where Dracula is buried.
+Lee uses his transfixing stare and perfect hair to hypnotize his subjects, whose numbers inevitably grow after he is revived from death by the blood of a priest, whose life fluid melts through the ice where Dracula is buried.

 Most impressive, and disturbing, is the film's establishing scene.
 A local altar boy arrives at church in order to perform his bell-ringing duties.
 Blood from a corpse tied to the bell tower drips down the rope.
-The source of the thick red blood is a recently murdered girl, who hangs upside down within the church bell.
+The source of the thick red blood is a recently murdered girl, whose limp corpse hangs upside down within the church bell.
 This traumatic event has an immediate effect on the poor altar boy; he goes mute.
-The sequence establishes a dark sense of human tragedy that extends across the film's less suspenseful moments.
+The queasy sequence establishes a dark sense of human tragedy that extends across the film's less suspenseful moments.

-"Dracula Has Risen From the Grave" contains many iconic elements.
+Nevertheless, "Dracula Has Risen From the Grave" contains many iconic elements.
 Dracula's red-lined cape disguises his lurking abilities to perform superhuman feats.
 It wouldn't be a vampire movie without at least one stake through a vampire’s heart, though it's never explained how Dracula survives the assassination attempt.
 Christopher Lee's death-by-crucifix ending stands as one of the most indelible gothic images ever recorded in cinematic vampire lore.
 Oh the agony in Christopher Lee's bloodshot eyes.

 Rated G. 92 mins.

 Groupthink doesn't live here, critical thought does.

 Get cool rewards when you click on the button to pledge your support through Patreon.